aschlegel09/liri-node-app/README.md

 "spotify-this-song" "[song]"<br>
 "movie-this "[movie]"<br>
 "concert-this" "[artist]"<br>
-"do-what-i-say" --- this returns a default program<br>
+"do-what-it-says" --- this returns a default program<br>
   if your do not specify a movie title or a song name, defaults will be given

 *All of this information is then logged into the log.txt file